streamdata-gallery-master/template/_transportation/amadeus/cars-search-circle-get.md

         when you define a circular area with one coordinate and radius, as well as the pick-up and drop-off dates.
 Optional parameters such as currency and rental provider codes are al
-      description: <p>With this API you can find out the price and type of car, for all car rental providers, in a specified geographical location
+      description: With this API you can find out the price and type of car, for all car rental providers, in a specified geographical location
       operationId: cars.search_circle.get
       parameters:
       - in: query